tmux/tmux/.github/CONTRIBUTING.md

 - Nobody else has opened the same issue recently.

-## What should I include in an isue?
+## What should I include in an issue?

 Please include the output of: